NagarajSH/Spring-Cloud/Spring_Cloud_Api_Gateway_7.md

 Zuul usage
 ----------
-1)Create a spring boot application with spring-cloud-starter-zuul dependency.
+1)Create a spring boot application with spring-cloud-starter-zuul dependency.<br>
-2)The above dependency will bring in all the needed dependencies including ribbon and hystrix.
+2)The above dependency will bring in all the needed dependencies including ribbon and hystrix.<br>
 3)All we need is to enable the main class with @EnableZuulProxy

 Note: Zuul registers with Eureka along with all other clients.
 It gets all clientId's and create routes to them.
 For ex, /service-subject routes to service-subject service.